 Hey there!
 I'm Claire, I write this blog.
-I'm 20 years old, and I'm studying art history and fashion theory at the New School here in NYC.
-Here's a bunch of stuff I get asked:
+I'm 22 years old, and I'm a recent graduate of The New School here in NYC.

-Where are you from?-I'm originally from NYC; Woodside, Queens, actually.
-When I was 13 my family moved upstate to Buffalo, New York where I spent my high school years.
-I started my blog while we were living up there as a way to keep my sense of curiosity sharp, and then I came back to the city for Uni.
+Where are you from?-I'm originally from NYC; Woodside, Queens.
+When I was 13 my family moved upstate to Buffalo, NY, which is where I went to high school.
+I started my blog while we were living up there as a way to keep myself occupied and connected to cool, like-minded folks, and then I came back to the city for Uni.
 I live in Brooklyn now.

 Is that your natural hair color?-Alas, it is not.
-I'm actually blonde, I've been a converted redhead since I was 15, when it was dyed and cut short for a modeling job.
+I'm actually blonde, I've been a converted redhead since I was 15, when it was dyed and cut short for a hair modeling gig.

 Who takes your photos?

 -Unless I state otherwise, I take all my photos.
 This means I go out with a tripod and do it up.
-It's a process that can be unnerving, but it gives me a little freedom to attempt to do things exactly how I envision them.
+It's a process that can be unnerving, but it gives me a little freedom to attempt to do things (almost) exactly how I envision them.
 I don't get to shoot everything I get to wear, but whenever the time feels right, I'll shoot something.
 Sometimes it works, sometimes it doesn't, but I love experimenting.
 I'm cool with being a total amateur.

 Along with Fashion, what are your interests?